stashed/docs/docs/guides/platforms/eks-kube2iam.md

 ---
-title: EKS | Stash
-description: Using Stash in Amazon EKS
+title: Using Kube2iam with Stash on Amazon EKS
+description: A guide on how to use EKS Kube2iam with Stash
 menu:
   docs_{{ .version }}:
     identifier: platforms-eks-kube2iam
     name: EKS Kub2iam
     parent: platforms
-    weight: 10
+    weight: 15
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Using Stash with Amazon EKS
+# Using Kube2iam with Stash on Amazon EKS

-This guide will show you how to use Stash to backup and restore a KubeDB database running in [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/).
-Here, we are going to backup a MariaDB database into [AWS S3 bucket](https://aws.amazon.com/s3/) using Kube2iam.
-Then, we are going to show how to restore this backed up data.
+This guide will show you how to use Kube2iam of [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) with Stash.
+Here, we are going to backup a MariaDB database and store the backed up data into a [AWS S3 bucket](https://aws.amazon.com/s3/).Then, we are going to show how to restore this backed up data.

 ## Before You Begin

 - At first, you need to have an EKS cluster.
 If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 - Install `Stash` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeDB` operator in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
+- Install [Kube2iam](https://github.com/jtblin/kube2iam) in your cluster.
 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md)
   - [BackupSession](/docs/concepts/crds/backupsession.md)